kokoc26/qidi-q2-fw/README.en.md

 > [!IMPORTANT]
 > Before updating, please follow the instructions on the [official QIDI Q2 wiki](https://wiki.qidi3d.com/en/Q2/firmware-update).

+> [!NOTE]
+> Download the archive, rename the folder to `QD_Update` after extraction, and place it in the root directory of your USB device.
+> Then connect the USB device to the printer to start the offline update.

+---

 ## Changelog

 ### V1.0.9 - 2025/10/27